 Create and update resources

-You can apply Decodable resource definitions to your Decodable account, using a YAML file and the decodable apply CLI command.
+You can apply Decodable resource definitions to your Decodable account, using a YAML file and the apply CLI command.

 Applying a set of resources is idempotent and atomic: if anything goes wrong, no changes are made.
-If an apply succeeds, you can be sure the new state is valid, and your Decodable resources are in sync with your YAML file(s).
+If an apply succeeds, you can be sure the new state is valid, and your Decodable resources are in sync with your YAML files.
 A successful apply command response indicates which resources were created, updated, or remained unchanged.

-When you run the apply command to create or manage resources, the order of appearance of those resources in the YAML file does not matter.
+When you run the apply command to create or manage resources, the order of appearance of those resources in the YAML file doesn’t matter.
 The apply command always prioritizes dependency order.
 This means that secret and stream resources are always created before the connection and pipeline resources that depend on them.
 The response shown after applying always presents the results in the same order as the input resources.

 The apply process stops on the first error it finds, saving no changes to any resource.
 In this case, the response provides details about the error, rather than listing results for each input resource.
 The apply command operates atomically: either all changes succeed simultaneously, or no changes are made.